The Pillar

 Building Production-Ready

 Takes longer to set-up upfront, but I've learned that cutting corners always come back to haunt you later.
-Also threw in Gemini 1.5 Flash (why not?) for future AI features since I've been wanting to work with AI in a project.
+Also threw in Gemini 1.5 Flash for future AI features since I've been wanting to work with AI in a project.

 Shipping